 Maximize Your Travel Savings: 7 Essential Tips for Choosing the Best Travel Rewards Credit Card

-This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
+Away Together is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
+Terms apply to American Express benefits and offers.
+Enrollment may be required for select American Express benefits and offers.
+Visit americanexpress.com to learn more.

 Without a doubt, one of the best ways to save money on travel without compromising your experience is by using points and miles earned through credit cards to book flights and hotels for free.
 However, in an industry controlled by financial institutions and dominated by clever marketers, it’s hard to know which credit card offers are genuinely good and which ones should be ignored.